sebastianappler/kafka-script/README.md

 and a client (can be both consumer and producer) we need to add some settings to the properties-files.

-Please note that these aren't complete configurations but these settings the need to be set in order for SSL to work.
+Please note that these aren't complete configurations but these are the settings needed in order for SSL to work.

 `config/server0.properties`
 ``` java-properties